SilentVoid13/Templater/README.md

 ## Usage

+### User templates

-### 1. Define templates
+#### 1. Define templates

-To start using this plugin, you need to define your own templates pattern, along with an associated system command.
+To define your own templates, you need to define a template pattern, associated with a system command.
 To configure that, go to the plugin settings.

 The left input field defines the template pattern.
 I strongly suggest placing the template word between braces like so `{{<template_word>}}` to avoid disruption with existing words.

 The right input field defines the system command that will be run.
-The command output will replace the template pattern in your files.
-You can define multiple commands for the same template pattern, just have to separate the commands with a newline.
+The command output will replace the template pattern in your template files.
+The command will be run as if it was in a shell, so you can chain commands, pipe them, etc. You can define multiple commands for the same template pattern, you just have to separate the commands with a newline.

-### 2. Create template files
+#### 2. Create template files

 Now, you can start creating some template files that contains your template patterns defined in **step 1**.
 I suggest to group these template files into a dedicated folder.
 You can then specify this folder in the plugin settings.

-### 3. Use your template files
+#### 3. Use your template files

 Now you can click on the **Templater** icon located on the left-side ribbon.
+You can also configure a **hotkey** to insert a template (default: `Alt+E`).

 You can now choose your template file created in **step 2**.
 It will then automatically replace all the template patterns with the corresponding output.

-## Internal Templates
+### Internal Templates

 Here is the list of all of the internal templates that are already included in this plugin.
 All internal templates patterns are prefixed with the keyword `templater_` to avoid disruption with user defined templates.